Edgewood High School (Edgewood, Maryland): Fine Arts

 Music and the arts are programs at Edgewood High School.
 The school is known for its musical and theater productions, and in 2003, the Edgewood High School band was selected by Walt Disney World to perform there.

 Edgewood's high school instrumental program currently has approximately 210 members, and the vocal program numbers approximately 120.
 The department also offers courses in music theory, as well as beginning and advanced piano, guitar, and percussion classes.
 The department produces two or three concerts per year for each ensemble, with the winter concert combining the ensembles, and the spring concerts divided by the parts of the department (orchestral, other instrumental, and choral).

 Magnet Programs

-IB Diploma Programme
+IB Diploma Program

 Edgewood High School is one of the elite schools offering the International Baccalaureate degree program.
 Freshman application is available to Grade 8 students.

 Academy of Finance

 In March 1998, the Maryland Department of Education joined with the National Academy Foundation to develop local partnerships between businesses and schools to create programs that combine work experience with classroom learning.